gtk-rs/gtk4-rs/book/src/meson.md

 ### Local Installation

-For development, it is therefore prefered to install into a local directory.
+For development, it is therefore preferred to install into a local directory.
 Make sure that this directory is in your `PATH`.
 If you install into `~/.local` like in this example, `~/.local/bin` needs to be in your `PATH`.